 SON Direct Admission to the Basic-BSN Track (only for Oakland University applicants in their senior-year of high school)

 Admission is competitive.
 Applicants who satisfy all of the requirements listed below will be considered for admission.
 However, completion of the admission requirements does not guarantee an offer of direct admission to the Basic-BSN track.
 Early college, middle college, or dual enrolled students admitted to Oakland University are not eligible for direct admission.

 SON Direct Admission Requirements:

-- Students must have applied and been accepted to OU by no later than November 1st of the student’s senior year of high school;
+- Students must have applied and been accepted to OU no later than November 1st of the student’s senior year of high school;

 Progression in the SON as a Direct Admission Basic-BSN Student

 Students admitted to the Basic-BSN track by direct admission are required to attend OU full-time.
-Direct admission students will take all of the Basic-BSN prerequisite courses during their first academic year, and are required to achieve a final course grade of B or higher in each course, and obtain a combined GPA of 3.2 or higher in five prerequisite courses (BIO 1200 , BIO 2006 , CHM 1040 , CHM 2010 , and PSY 1000 ) in order to progress in the Basic-BSN track.
+Direct admission students will complete all of the Basic-BSN prerequisite courses during their first academic year, and are required to achieve a final course grade of (B) or higher in each course, and obtain a combined GPA of 3.2 or higher in five prerequisite courses (BIO 1200 , BIO 2006 , CHM 1040 , CHM 2010 , and PSY 1000 ) in order to progress in the Basic-BSN track.
 Students with AP or IB scores in any prerequisite course will be considered placed out of the course and will not have to complete the course in their first academic year.
 Any direct admission student who does not meet the aforementioned requirements will forfeit their seat in the BSN program.